-If you wish to tail dock, disbud or dehorn your animals you must provide reasons for why it is necessary and how and when it will be carried out and what pain relief will be given in your health plan.
+Standards Guidance NI 3.5.2 Animal mutilations are restricted 1.
+The following operations may be exceptionally allowed but only on a case by case basis and only when those practices improve the health, welfare or hygiene of the livestock or where workers' safety would otherwise be If you wish to tail dock, disbud or dehorn your animals you must provide reasons for why it is necessary and how and when it will be carried out and what pain relief will be given in your health plan.
 In NI we can authorise these practices on the competent authority's behalf if the relevant criteria are met.

-- The Codes of Recommendations provide advice on the appropriate methods and ages to perform these practices, as well as the relevant legal requirements in NI. - In NI under the Veterinary Surgery Act 1966, as amended, only a veterinary surgeon may castrate a calf which has reached the age of two months and a lamb which has reached the age of three months. - As required in the Mutilations (permitted procedures) Regulations 2007, for sheep and cattle (only for castration), the use of a rubber ring, or other device, to restrict the flow of blood to the scrotum or tail, is only allowed if carried out during the first week of life. - In the UK under The Protection of Animals (Anaesthetics) Act 1954, as amended, it is an offence to disbud calves or dehorn any cattle without the anaesthesia and/or analgesia and by qualified personnel carrying out the operation only at the most appropriate age.
+Tail docking of sheep Dehorning The Codes of Recommendations provide advice on the appropriate methods and ages to perform these practices, as well as the relevant legal requirements in NI.
+Beak trimming undertaken in the first three days of life Disbudding may be allowed only on a case by case basis when it improves the health, welfare or hygiene of the livestock or where workers' safety would otherwise be compromised.
+In NI under the Veterinary Surgery Act 1966, as amended, only a veterinary surgeon may castrate a calf which has reached the age of two months and a lamb which has reached the age of three months.
+Where the operator has duly notified the competent authority and provided justification, these practices may be authorised.
+You may only castrate in order to maintain the quality of As required in the Mutilations (permitted procedures) Regulations 2007, for sheep and cattle (only for castration), the use of a rubber ring, or other device, to restrict the flow of blood to the scrotum or tail, is only allowed if carried out during the first week of life. products and traditional production practices.5.
+When performing these operations any suffering to the animals must be reduced by applying adequate In the UK under The Protection of Animals (Anaesthetics) Act 1954 , as amended, it is an offence to disbud calves or dehorn any cattle without the anaesthesia and/or analgesia and by qualified personnel carrying out the operation only at the most appropriate age.
+(EC) 2018/848 Annex II Part II(1.7.7)